 To help students see the colors, we like to use the white lids of some of our Sterilite containers for art trays.

-Ok so this looks gross but it’s not I promise!
+This looks gross, but I promise it’s not!
 I took a few food wrappers and washed them.
-Then I grabbed some clean plastic cups, straws, paper towels, and plastic silverware from the cabinet.
+Then I grabbed some clean plastic cups, straws, paper towels and plastic silverware.
 Finally, I made the water “polluted” using brown and yellow liquid watercolor.
-Oh and I added some fish.
+I also added some fish.

-It’s a sensory experience for students to be able to see what it’s like to play in water with litter (gets in the way, frustrating, gross, etc.).
+It’s a sensory experience for students to be able to see what it’s like to play in the water with litter.
 It’s a way to help our little learners see how pollution effects the environment.
-At circle or during play talk about how they think the fish would feel if they lived in water that is polluted.
+At circle or during play, talk about how they think the fish would feel if they lived in water that is polluted.

 Then the next day I fill the sensory table with “clean” water (water with blue liquid watercolor) so students could compare the two.
 If you have time, make a comparison chart about clean water and polluted water.